gchure/phd/src/chapter_01/section_02_molecular_adaptation.md

 scale as a function of the inducer, in this case becoming less active as more inducer is present).

-![**A Coarse grained representation of an allosteric molecule.** (A) Crystal structures of a variety of allosteric transcription factors are shown at the top.
-In this thesis, we coarse grain away many of the details to a minimal model (bottom) where the protein can be represented as being either active (red) or inactive (purple), both of which can bind an inducer molecule (orange).
+![**A coarse grained representation of an allosteric molecule.** (A) Crystal structures of a variety of allosteric transcription factors are shown at the top.
+In this thesis, we coarse grain away many of the atomistic details to construct a minimal representation (bottom) where the protein can be represented as being either active (red) or inactive (purple), both of which can bind an inducer molecule (orange).
 (B) By making an assumption of quasi-equilibrium, we can compute a mathematical description of the active probability of an allosteric protein as a